Sponsored by Page Chaser

 Over at the Riot

-Catch you all next week—just one more newsletter left in the year!
-Shoot me an email at email@example.com with with all things audiobook or find me on Twitter and the gram @buenosdiazsd.
-Sign up for the In The Club newsletter and catch me once a month on the All the Books podcast.
+Thanks for hanging with me today!
+Shoot me an email at firstname.lastname@example.org with your burning book club questions or find me on Twitter and the gram @buenosdiazsd.
+Sign up for the In the Club newsletter, catch me once a month on the All the Books podcast, and watch me ramble about even more new books every Tuesday on our YouTube channel.

 Stay bad & bookish, my friends.